HeZhang1994/weibo-crawler/README.md

 The source code (SourceCode_weibocrawler.py) is forked from: https://blog.csdn.net/BF02jgtRS00XKtCx/article/details/79547627.

-This implementation removes the function of crawling user comments.

-This implementation adds the function of crawling videos.
+Notes: We remove the function of crawling comments and add the function of crawling videos.

 # Environment